-The Geomatics Technology curriculum encompasses all elements of land surveying, Geographic Information Systems (GIS) and Geographic Positioning Systems (GPS), along with Computer Aided Drafting (CAD), stormwater drainage design, boundary law, and sustainability.
+The Geomatics (Surveying) Technology curriculum encompasses all elements of land surveying, Geographic Information Systems (GIS) and Geographic Positioning Systems (GPS), along with Computer Aided Drafting (CAD), stormwater drainage design, boundary law, and sustainable design.

 We offer a two-semester Fundamentals of Geomatics Technology certificate and a five-semester Geomatics Technology degree.
 Day and evening classes are available.

 Geomatics graduates are typically employed as surveying technicians with surveying firms, engineering companies, construction contractors, state agencies or local municipalities.
-Average starting hourly wages have been approximately $15/hr.
+Starting salaries have been approximately $30,000/yr plus benefits, and the median salary is $56,230.
 Graduates may also transfer to universities to complete a bachelor's degree.

 Graduates will be prepared to pursue the requirements necessary to become a Professional Land Surveyor (PLS) in North Carolina.